SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 # What is Pub/Sub?

-It is an architectural design pattern, used to communicate messages between different system components without them knowing anything about each other’s identity.
+It is an architectural design pattern, used to communicate messages between different system components without them knowing anything about each other's identity.

 Senders (publishers), do not program the messages to be sent directly to specific receivers (subscribers).